In this expository article, you’ll see what to expect in your next Personal Training job interview and much more.

 4. Organize your portfolio – even if your interviewer already has your résumé, you should still take a copy with you.

-Also, make sure you have the originals of your fitness qualifications certificates and any other documentation you may need.
+Also, ensure you have the originals of your fitness qualifications certificates and any other documentation you may need.

 Put all your documents in a folder for easy access and better presentation.